Many landlords consider their tenancy agreement to be a bit of an afterthought. An irritating necessity which the lawyers insist on.

 Do you need a properly drafted tenancy agreement?

-You need to know however that those last four items (keeping a pet, etc.) will also be something tenants can do if your tenancy agreement clauses are not properly drafted.
+You need to know however that those last four items (keeping a pet, etc.) will also be something tenants can do if your clauses are not properly drafted.

 Under the unfair terms rules (now part of the Consumer Rights Act 2015) where you are taking away a right a tenant would normally have – your clause needs to provide for the tenant to ask for permission to do whatever-it-is and say that permission will not be unreasonably refused or delayed.

-Many landlords totally fail to understand this and (in particular) invalidate the pet prohibition clauses in their tenancy agreements by removing this wording.
+Many landlords totally fail to understand this and (in particular) invalidate the pet prohibition clauses by removing this wording.
 Thereby giving the tenants carte blanche to have whatever pets they want!

 You should not tamper with a professionally drafted tenancy agreement unless you know what you are doing!